brunoanc/idFileDeCompressorGo/README.md

 The tool will attempt to auto-detect the action to perform.
 You can override this behaviour with the `--decompress` and `--compress` flags.

-If no destination path is provided, the file will be written to the source path with a different extension (`.dec` if decompressing and `.entities` if compressing).
+If no destination path is provided, it will overwrite the source file.

 ## Compiling
 The project requires the [go toolchain](https://go.dev/dl/) to be compiled.
 Additionally, a GCC toolchain such as MinGW is required on Windows.